Az0xV/Adv/README.md

 # Adv
 Short, logical game.
 At max it's 30 minutes gameplay.
-I just tested some things, this isn't something special.
+This is one of my first games, I like how it looks and I enjoyed time finding, what is happening with my lightning system.

 ## Controls
 crouch - control